keigol/CPSC210-Project/README.md

 People will find this application useful for *staying on top of their fitness.*
 I am interested in this project because even though there are apps that are similar to this, none had the exact functionality that I wished for.
-So with this project, I can make something that will be of use to me and others like me.
+So with this project, I can make something that will be of use to me and hopefully others as well.

 ## User Stories
 - As a user, I want to be able to create a workout workoutProgram